dlt42/hbk/README.md

                     DetailsBlock
                     LinksBlock
 ```

+### Error Boundary

+The application is wrapped in an error boundary that is used to catch any errors within the application.
+It provides a button to clear the error which triggers a re-render of the application.

+### Data Provider

+The application is wrapped in a data provider that loads the breed data and makes it available via the DataContext.
+The breed data is used by the Breeds page and the Breed filter on the Cats page.

 ## API and validation

 ### API Request

-The application uses an environment file to store the API key and API paths
+The application uses an environment file to store the API key and API paths for the Cat API (https://thecatapi.com/)

 The application makes use of two API paths